microsoft/aed-wonder-woman/0-wonderwomanlp/2-secretmessage/includes/7-summary.md

 - Create a function that reads in an entire message without having to print each word individually
 - Modify your decoder to include numbers

-## Discovering your Super Powers
+## Discovering your Powers

 With the location and time of the next super hero meeting decoded, it's now time to figure out which super hero you really are!
-In the next module in this learning path you will [create a quiz to determine Your super power with Python and Visual Studio Code]().
+In the next module in this learning path you will [create a quiz to determine your personality with Python and Visual Studio Code]().

 ## Dive Deeper into Python